 Can I visit the Department?

 Yes.
 In fact, we encourage you to visit Rensselaer!
-Please contact our Graduate Program Administrator, Leslie Davis at email@example.com to coordinate a visit.
+Please contact our Graduate Program Administrator, Ms. Kelley Kritz, at firstname.lastname@example.org to coordinate a visit.
 She will see to it that you are able to meet with faculty who work within your area of research interest(s), in addition to meeting current students.
 Regional information, maps, and directions can be found on the Office of Graduate Admissions' website.

 For more information, please send an email to: email@example.com